Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContext.md

 ### Example 11: Create a context by specifying a storage account name, storage account key and custom blob endpoint
 ```
-PS C:\> New-AzStorageContext -StorageAccountName "MyAccountName" -StorageAccountKey "< Storage Key for MyAccountName ends with == >" -BlobEndpoint "https://MyAccountName.blob.core.windows.net/"
+PS C:\> New-AzStorageContext -StorageAccountName "myaccountname" -StorageAccountKey "< Storage Key for myaccountname ends with == >" -BlobEndpoint "https://myaccountname.blob.core.windows.net/"
 ```

-This command creates a context for the account named MyAccountName with a key for the account, and specified blob endpoint and table endpoint.
+This command creates a context for the account named myaccountname with a key for the account, and specified blob endpoint and table endpoint.

 ### Example 12: Create a context for an anonymous storage accouont with specified file and queue endpoints
 ```
-PS C:\> New-AzStorageContext -StorageAccountName "MyAccountName" -Anonymous -Protocol "http" -FileEndpoint "https://MyAccountName.file.core.windows.net/" -QueueEndpoint "https://MyAccountName.queue.core.windows.net/"
+PS C:\> New-AzStorageContext -StorageAccountName "myaccountname" -Anonymous -Protocol "http" -FileEndpoint "https://myaccountname.file.core.windows.net/" -QueueEndpoint "https://myaccountname.queue.core.windows.net/"
 ```

-This command creates a context for anonymous use for the account named ContosoGeneral, with specified file and queue endpoints.
+This command creates a context for anonymous use for the account named myaccountname, with specified file and queue endpoints.

 ### Example 13: Create a context by using an SAS token with specified endpoints
 ```
 PS C:\>$SasToken = New-AzStorageContainerSASToken -Name "MyContainer" -Permission "rad"
-PS C:\> New-AzStorageContext -StorageAccountName "MyAccountName" -SasToken $SasToken -BlobEndpoint "https://MyAccountName.blob.core.windows.net/" -TableEndpoint "https://MyAccountName.table.core.windows.net/" -FileEndpoint "https://MyAccountName.file.core.windows.net/" -QueueEndpoint "https://MyAccountName.queue.core.windows.net/"
+PS C:\> New-AzStorageContext -StorageAccountName "myaccountname" -SasToken $SasToken -BlobEndpoint "https://myaccountname.blob.core.windows.net/" -TableEndpoint "https://myaccountname.table.core.windows.net/" -FileEndpoint "https://myaccountname.file.core.windows.net/" -QueueEndpoint "https://myaccountname.queue.core.windows.net/"
 ```

 The first command generates an SAS token by using the New-AzStorageContainerSASToken cmdlet for the container named MyContainer, and then stores that token in the $SasToken variable.
-The second command creates a context for the account named ContosoGeneral that uses the SAS token and a specified blob endpoint, table endpoint, file endpoint, and queue endpoint.
+The second command creates a context for the account named myaccountname that uses the SAS token and a specified blob endpoint, table endpoint, file endpoint, and queue endpoint.

 ### Example 14: Create ea context by using the OAuth Authentication with a specified blob endpoint
 ```
-PS C:\> New-AzStorageContext -UseConnectedAccount -BlobEndpoint  "https://MyAccountName.blob.core.windows.net/"
+PS C:\> New-AzStorageContext -UseConnectedAccount -BlobEndpoint  "https://myaccountname.blob.core.windows.net/"
 ```

 This command creates a context by using the OAuth authentication with a specified blob endpoint.